awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure.md

 For more information, see [AppSpec 'resources' Section \(AWS Lambda Deployments Only\)](reference-appspec-file-structure-resources.md)\.

 ** **hooks** **
-This section specifies Lambda fuctions to run at specific deployment lifecycle events to validate the deployment\.
+This section specifies Lambda functions to run at specific deployment lifecycle events to validate the deployment\.
 For more information, see [AppSpec 'hooks' Section](reference-appspec-file-structure-hooks.md)\.

-## AppSpec File Structure for EC2/On\-Premises Delployments<a name="server-appspec-structure"></a>
+## AppSpec File Structure for EC2/On\-Premises Deployments<a name="server-appspec-structure"></a>

 ```
 version: 0.0